Published on: July 22, 2020Category: Zoho ERP, Zoho FSMLast Updated: November 17, 2020 Comments: 0

 Zoho’s customizability makes it a perfect choice for enterprise-level companies.

 Anyone can turn on Zoho CRM and start tracking lead data.
 However, many Zoho apps boast a slew of features specific to automating workflow and simplifying processes for large departments.
 (Take blueprint, for example, available in Zoho CRM and Zoho Desk too.)
 Many Zoho apps can communicate with each other.
-Others can also integrate with third-party apps like QuickBooks Desktop or Sage 100 ERP.
+Others can also integrate with third-party apps like QuickBooks Desktop.
 Furthermore, Zoho’s platform-as-a-service, Zoho Creator, puts it on par with Salesforce by allowing for creating custom apps and connecting with Zoho CRM.

 Clearly Zoho has designed their apps with both small and large companies in mind.
 Some businesses may have growth plans that don’t include Zoho.
 And, for some, that is to be expected, a natural part of growth.
 But, Zoho purposefully designs software to last, and includes “sticky” apps that companies won’t want to stop using after starting to use them!
 So, even if some companies actually plan not to use Zoho forever, they sometimes find their plans change due to their users benefiting greatly from using the software.
 Again, this is a natural part of growth as a company.